-Social exclusion and discrimination remain widespread against lesbian, gay, bisexual and transgender people around the world and are associated with a wide range of harmful attitudes and actions often leading to increased mental and physical health challenges.
-Intersex people- whose chromosomes, gonads, sex hormones, and/or genitals do not fit typical male or female categories- are discriminated against in almost every aspect of their lives, and poorly supported by many health care workers.
-USC IIGH has an impressive track record of scholarship and public service on sexuality, gender and rights, often including a focus on adolescents.
+Social exclusion and discrimination remain widespread against people who are lesbian, gay, bisexual, transgender or intersex around the world and are associated with a wide range of harmful attitudes and actions often leading to increased mental and physical health challenges, alongside poor support by many health care workers.
+USC IIGH has a long track record of scholarship and public service on sexuality, gender and rights, often including a focus on adolescents.

 With academic and civil society partners in Brazil, Kenya, Malaysia and other countries across Asia and the African continent, working with UNDP and the Global Fund in particular, USC IIGH is actively involved in addressing the negative impacts of bad law on health outcomes for marginalized populations.

 Building on this foundation, over the next five years, IIGH will deepen its collaboration with relevant schools and departments at USC, and partners around the world, including practical problem-solving to influence gender norms so as to improve health equity and health outcomes.
-Our team will work to increase attention to the health needs and rights of sexual and gender minorities; and expanding the lessons learned from health-related law reform on the most marginalized populations within societies.
+Our team will work to increase attention to the health needs and rights of sexual and gender minorities; and expanding the lessons learned from health-related law reform to support the most marginalized populations within societies.